Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     public Mono<Response<List<ModelData>>> createModelsWithResponse(List<String> models) { }

     /**
-     * Gets a model, including the model metadata and the model definition asynchronously.
+     * Gets a model, including the model metadata and the model definition.
      * @param modelId The Id of the model.
      * @return The application/json model
      */